kamua/lcurvetools/README.md

 hist = model.fit(x_train, y_train, validation_split=0.1, epochs=50,
     callbacks=keras.callbacks.ReduceLROnPlateau(),
 )
-lcurves_by_history(hist.history);
+lcurves(hist.history);
 ```

 ![figure with learning rate subplot](img/learning_rate_subplot.png)

 ### Customizing appearance of the output figure

-The `lcurves_by_history` function has optional parameters to customize the appearance of the output figure.
+The `lcurves` function has optional parameters to customize the appearance of the output figure.
 For example, the `epoch_range_to_scale` option allows to specify the epoch index range within which the subplots of the losses and metrics are scaled.

 - If `epoch_range_to_scale` is a list or a tuple of two int values, then they specify the epoch index limits of the scaling range in the form `[start, stop)`, i.e. as for `slice` and `range` objects.
 - If `epoch_range_to_scale` is an int value, then it specifies the lower epoch index `start` of the scaling range, and the losses and metrics subplots are scaled by epochs with indices from `start` to the last.